Auddia/cicd/docs/workflows/cloud_run_api_deployment.md

 * `type`: `string`
 * `required`: `true`
 * Uses the `outputs.secrets` from the [setup_gcloud](../../actions/setup_gcloud/README.md) action
+* Although the [setup_gcloud](../../actions/setup_gcloud/README.md) action allows users to restrict access to the secrets retrieved this action only supports all secrets being passed to the api being built.
+The restriction of secrets can not be supported until github allows a more nimble way of accessing [github contexts](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context) dynamically.
+  Here is a [stackoverflow article](https://stackoverflow.com/questions/61255989/dynamically-retrieve-github-actions-secret) describing the issue.

 ##### `api_name`
 * **Description**: Name of the api